ozcangul/aspnet-docs/aspnet/data/ef-mvc/sort-filter-page.rst

 Click the paging links in different sort orders to make sure paging works.
 Then enter a search string and try paging again to verify that paging also works correctly with sorting and filtering.

-Create an About page That shows Student statistics
+Create an About page that shows Student statistics
 --------------------------------------------------

 For the Contoso University website's **About** page, you'll display how many students have enrolled for each enrollment date.
 This requires grouping and simple calculations on the groups.
 To accomplish this, you'll do the following: